You will not finish going through the Cities of Israel before the Son of Man Comes

 According to Tacitus on the testimony of a few, a multitude of Christians were killed in a horrific manner fulfilling v.
 21: “Brother will betray brother to death, and a father his child; children will rebel against their parents and have them put to death.”
 The strife described in v.
 21 is mentioned by Jesus again in vs. 34-37.
 The fulfillment of these verses will be discussed in greater detail there.
 But before Jesus continues to describe this dissension, He promises to return within the lifetimes of His contemporaries:

 23When you are persecuted in one place, flee to another.
 I tell you the truth, you will not finish going through the cities of Israel before the Son of Man comes.

 Matthew 10:23 Explained!
 “You will not finish going through the cities of Israel before the Son of Man comes” Matthew 10:23 Commentary: The Initial Aspect of the Second Coming is described in Revelation 19:11-14.
 Here Jesus leads an Army of Angels in the Sky.

-In this verse, Jesus specifically addresses his disciples.
-Here he promises to return before many of them even finish their ministry in Israel.
-The initial aspect of the second coming is described in detail in Revelation 19:11-14.
+In this verse, Jesus specifically addresses His disciples.
+Here He promises to return before many of them even finish their ministry in Israel.
+The “coming” aspect of the second coming or Parousia is described in detail in Revelation 19:11-14.
 Here, Jesus rides a white horse leading an army of angels on horseback on the clouds.